sunzhida/COMP4461_2017Fall_Lab3/README.md

 ### What is _Pepper_?

 [Pepper](https://en.wikipedia.org/wiki/Pepper_(robot)) is a humanoid robot by Aldebaran Robotics and SoftBank designed with the ability to read emotions.
-The [official website](http://doc.aldebaran.com/2-4/family/pepper_technical/index_pep.html) provides a technical overview of Pepper and you can find out its structure as well as the other technical details from the instruction.
+The [official website](http://doc.aldebaran.com/2-4/family/pepper_technical/index_pep.html) provides a technical overview of the Pepper robot, and you can find out its structure as well as the other technical details from the instruction.
 You can also refer to an
 <img src="./images/PEPPERbrochure_EN.pdf" alt="official brochure"  width="100%"> to obtain more general information.
 During the experiment, you can interact with Pepper through [contact and tactile sensors](http://doc.aldebaran.com/2-4/family/pepper_technical/contact-sensors_pep.html).

 ![](images/imagePepperSpec_EN.jpg)

 #### Hardware

 The Pepper robot is 120 cm tall, and weights in 28 kg.
 It can move around freely through 360 degrees.
 The Pepper also features [20 degrees of freedom](http://doc.aldebaran.com/2-5/family/pepper_technical/motors_pep.html), which means it can move in 20 different ways.
-This is because it has six motors in each arm, two in the neck, two in the hips, one for the knee, and another three for the wheels (as it has 20 motors in total).
+It has six motors in each arm, two in the neck, two in the hips, one for the knee, and another three for the wheels (as it has 20 motors in total).
 Pepper robot can move in any direction while rotating at the same time.

-Pepper can express itself through [speech](http://doc.aldebaran.com/2-5/family/pepper_technical/loudspeaker_pep.html), [visual display](http://doc.aldebaran.com/2-5/family/pepper_technical/tablet_pep.html) and colorful [LEDs](http://doc.aldebaran.com/2-5/family/pepper_technical/leds_pep.html).
+Pepper can express itself through [speech](http://doc.aldebaran.com/2-5/family/pepper_technical/loudspeaker_pep.html), [visual display](http://doc.aldebaran.com/2-5/family/pepper_technical/tablet_pep.html), and colorful [LEDs](http://doc.aldebaran.com/2-5/family/pepper_technical/leds_pep.html).
 It perceives the world through two [cameras](http://doc.aldebaran.com/2-5/family/pepper_technical/video_pep.html), four [microphones](http://doc.aldebaran.com/2-5/family/pepper_technical/microphone_pep.html) and a 3D [sensor](http://doc.aldebaran.com/2-5/family/pepper_technical/video_3D_pep.html) on his head, as well as several [touch sensors](http://doc.aldebaran.com/2-5/family/pepper_technical/contact-sensors_pep.html) on his body.
 To navigate safely, the Pepper robot leverages [laser sensors](http://doc.aldebaran.com/2-5/family/pepper_technical/laser_pep.html) and [sonars](http://doc.aldebaran.com/2-5/family/pepper_technical/sonar_pep.html) around the base.
 Pepper robot uses an embedded PC with an Intel Atom [card](http://doc.aldebaran.com/2-5/family/pepper_technical/motherboard_pep.html).

 #### Software